 In order to maintain the health and resilience of these receiving waters, this Secondary Planning Strategy will establish a no net increase phosphorus export policy for any future residential developments exceeding 8 units/lots within the River Lakes Secondary Planning Strategy Area.
 Pursuant to the Regional Plan, any development requiring a new road for the development of more than 8 lots is only allowed to proceed under the provisions of a development agreement.
 As part of the assessment process for a development agreement, applicants shall be required to submit a study by a qualified person demonstrating that the proposed development will not export any more phosphorus from the site than what may be exported from the site prior to the development taking place.
-The total amount of phosphorus that is expected to be exported from the site prior to the undertaking of a development shall in effect become the phosphorus budget or limit for the amount of phosphorus for a proposed development exceeds the phosphorus budget for the site, then the density of development will have to be adjusted to reduce the phosphorus impacts on the receiving environment.
+The total amount of phosphorus that is expected to be exported from the site prior to the undertaking of a development shall in effect become the phosphorus budget or limit for the amount of phosphorus that may be allowed to be exported from the site under the proposed development for that area.
+If the amount of phosphorus for a proposed development exceeds the phosphorus budget for the site, then the density of development will have to be adjusted to reduce the phosphorus impacts on the receiving environment.
 The feasibility of continuing development in the northern portion of the Secondary Planning Strategy Area should be reviewed during the Phase II planning process.

 In order to achieve an appropriate balance of development throughout the Shubenacadie Lakes System and to maintain an oligotrophic level for Grand Lake, water quality objectives should be established for each contributing sub-watershed after HRM adopts a water quality monitoring functional plan.
 HRM is currently undertaking a watershed study of the Shubenacadie Lakes Watershed to assess the impacts of potential future development in the Port Wallis area within the Lake Charles Sub-watershed.
-It would be appropriate to review the River-lakes Secondary Planning Strategy when setting targets for future growth in the Lake Charles or Lake William subwatersheds that are upstream from Fall River.
+It would be appropriate to review the River-lakes Secondary Planning Strategy when setting targets for future growth in the Lake Charles or Lake William sub-watersheds that are upstream from Fall River.
 At this time, threshold values should be set for the Shubenacadie Lakes System against which to regulate the density of all future development.